-Discreet Japanese sushi spot by a former Sushi Nakazawa chef.
-Affordable, high-quality sets & handrolls.
-Great for solo visits or a quick, quality bite.
+Discreet sushi spot by former top chef.
+Affordable, quality sets & handrolls.
+Premium to-go options available.

 Sendo, a discreet Midtown West restaurant by former Sushi Nakazawa chef Kevin Ngo, offers sushi sets and handrolls at accessible prices, with premium to-go sets available.